Planning your writing is important, but delving into your consciousness can also be a rewarding and fun way to practise.

 In my last blog, I talked about planning and I’m a huge advocate of doing this.
 From starting with a blank page, planning helps you formalise your characters and plot so that you’re ready to go.

 I don’t write my novels without carefully planning them first, BUT, when it comes to writing practice, it isn’t always necessary.
 There is a lot to be said for just going for it and seeing what happens.
+That’s where stream of consciousness writing comes in.

 When you write without overthinking it, magic can happen.